Nia Jax: Professional wrestling career

-WWE (2014–2021)
+WWE

 NXT (2014–2016)

-Fanene was signed by WWE in early 2014 and was assigned to their developmental territory NXT, based at the WWE Performance Center in Orlando, Florida.
-She made her in-ring debut on May 7, 2015, at an NXT house show under the ring name Zada, teaming with Devin Taylor in a defeat to Bayley and Carmella in a tag team match.
+Jax was signed by WWE in early 2014 and was assigned to their developmental territory NXT, based at the WWE Performance Center in Orlando, Florida.
+She made her in-ring debut on May 7, 2015, at an NXT house show under the ring name Zada teaming with Devin Taylor in a defeat to Bayley and Carmella in a tag team match.
 In August, her ring name was changed to Nia Jax.

-After a series of introductory vignettes throughout September, Jax made her debut on October 14 episode of NXT, defeating Evie in a singles match.
-Following her debut, she was shown slowly turning villainous while going on a winning streak, defeating various enhancement talents and NXT Diva Carmella.
-In November, Jax formed an alliance with Eva Marie and started her first feud with Bayley over the NXT Women's Championship, cementing Jax's heel persona.
-Jax earned a title match on December 16 at NXT TakeOver: London, but she was unsuccessful in winning the title.
+After a series of introductory vignettes throughout September, Jax made her debut on October 14 episode of NXT defeating Evie in a singles match.
+Following her debut, she was shown slowly turning heel while going on a winning streak, defeating various enhancement talents and NXT Diva Carmella.
+In November, Jax formed an alliance with Eva Marie and started her first feud with Bayley over the NXT Women's Championship, cementing her heel status.
+Jax earned a title match on December 16 at NXT TakeOver: London, yet she was unsuccessful in winning the title.

-On the January 27, 2016 episode of NXT, Jax returned to the ring after a month of inactivity due to a storyline injury with a win over Liv Morgan.
-On the February 10 episode of NXT, Jax assisted Marie in an attack on Bayley and Carmella after their championship match until Asuka made the save, which led to a tag team match on the February 24 episode of NXT, where Jax and Marie scored the victory.
+On the January 27, 2016, episode of NXT, Jax returned to the ring after a month of inactivity due to a storyline injury with a win over Liv Morgan.
+On the February 10 episode of NXT, Jax assisted Marie in an attack on Bayley and Carmella after their championship match until Asuka made the save that led to a tag team match on the February 24 episode of NXT where Jax and Marie scored the victory.
 On the May 25 episode of NXT, Jax won a triple threat match over Alexa Bliss and Carmella to become the number one contender to Asuka's NXT Women's Championship.
 On June 8, Jax lost her title match at NXT TakeOver: The End.
 On July 20 episode of NXT, Jax was defeated by Bayley.
 On December 28 episode of NXT, Jax lost to Asuka for the NXT Women's Championship in her last match in NXT.